EnsemblGSOC/sourabhr-gsoc-2017/README.md

 This is suitable for attachment of large files over http
 1) Clone this repository through git ``` git clone https://github.com/EnsemblGSOC/sourabhr-gsoc-2017.git ```
 2) Copy the contents of this folder to your server and load SERVER\_IP://Genoverse/expanded.html onto your browser
-3) Edit expanded.html to add a source track as demonstrated below:
+3) Edit expanded.html to add a source track.
+For example for BigWig file:
-To add a track in the newly supported formats :

 ```
 Genoverse.Track.File.BIGWIG.extend({